muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.modules.explore.externalTools.toolX.enable | false | no | none | boolean |

-The externTools section can be used to configure one or more external tools which will be integrated as additional tabs in a resource detail view.
+The `externalTools` section can be used to configure one or more external tools which will be integrated as additional tabs in a resource detail view.
 The tool is then presented in the content of an iFrame.
 In addition to that, a JSON representation of the presented resource is send via postmate to the running application inside of the iFrame.

 Use this property to enable or disable one specific external tool configuration.